-All site improvements in connection with an approved Site Plan shall be completed within the time period specified in the General Statutes.
+All site improvements in connection with an approved Site Plan shall be completed within the time period specified in the Connecticut General Statutes, as amended.
 Failure to complete all site improvements within such period shall result in automatic expiration of the approval of such Site Plan.